Order of Prince Yaroslav the Wise: Rewarding with skipping classes

 The statute of the award stipulates that the awarding of the Order of Prince Yaroslav the Wise is carried out sequentially, starting with the V degree (for citizens of Ukraine; foreign citizens and stateless persons are awarded depending on the status or type of activity with the Order of the appropriate degree).

 At the same time, the President of the Academy of Sciences of Ukraine Borys Paton in 2008 was awarded the highest degree of the Order of Prince Yaroslav the Wise with a pass of two degrees (II and III degree); in 2018 he was awarded the Order of the II degree.
-Also, only decrees on awarding orders of the I and II centuries were published.
-Mykola Vasyliovych Plavyuk – President of the Ukrainian People's Republic in exile in 1988–1992.
+Also, only decrees on awarding orders of the I and II degrees were published as for Mykola Vasyliovych Plavyuk – President of the Ukrainian People's Republic in exile in 1988–1992.